hadeelfleifel/Project-2-Green-field-project/README.md

 Hadeel Fleifel .

 Abstract :
-The objective of this project is to design website for organize your days and life.
+The objective of this project is to help you be as successful and productive as possible.
 Mainly, this application developed to help every one on the internet.

 Overview: